Conversations

 - Go to the Templates tab

-- Optionally pick a Starter from the categorized library (invoice, order shipped, payment reminder, holiday notice, quote, follow-up, and more) to pre-fill the form — you can tweak the content before saving
+- Optionally click Start from a recipe to pre-fill the form from the categorized library (invoice, order shipped, payment reminder, holiday notice, quote, follow-up, and more) — you can tweak the content before saving

 - Configure the template: